 The conference which was addressed by the NAGRAT Volta regional Chair, Mr. David Gellie called on the government of Ghana to consider the high cost of living due to the deteriorating economic conditions of teachers and for that matter, workers in general. he further explained the fact that prices of goods and services have seen an astronomical rise coupled with over 50% increment in petroleum products from January 2022 to date and believes the unfortunate situation has aggravated the already precarious state of the Ghanaian teacher.

 “My brothers and sisters, the Volta Regional branch of NAGRAT is adding its voice to the fact that the patience of teachers is over stretched and leadership of the region cannot guarantee the reaction of members if the government does not grant the COLA of 20% at the end of June, 2022”.
+He added.

 on May 1 this year, the Secretary General of the Trades Union Congress (TUC), Dr. Yaw Baah, on behalf of Organised Labour during the celebration of National Workers’ Day held at the Black Star Square in Accra, made a request to the President demanding the payment of the said Cost of Living Allowance (COLA) to workers by the government.